mcommelin/pesticide_transport_runoff_erosion/README.md

  - RStudio, download from: https://www.rstudio.com/
  - the primary dataset

 This repository should be downloaded, and the primary dataset added in a subfolder 'data/'.
-Then open the file 'P_general_overview.Rproj'.
+Then open the file 'paper_analysis.Rproj'.
 From the different R codes can be executed, after installation of required packages with: 'install.packages("package name")'.

 # Session info